Klein Family School of Communications Design

-I teach courses in creative writing, literature and publishing.
-I am convinced there is no school quite like UB (and before I came here, I had taught at several others in Maryland).
+I teach courses in creativity, creative writing, literature and publishing.
+I am convinced there is no school quite like UB.
 The diversity of students creates life and surprise in the classroom, and each student's life experiences provide so many riches to draw from when developing poems, short stories and essays.
 UB students are giving, inspiring and appreciative of their education; nothing is taken for granted.
 And in general, they seem to have so much energy and spirit—going to school and working full time, raising children.
 They are focused, organized, talented and very, very caring.
 I feel compelled to give them as much as I can in the short time we are together.

 Works by Kendra Kopelke:

 - Carpe Diem, Ants (Seedbed of Irony Press)